top of page

 Curious about Jerusalem Artichokes?
 Try a little soup recipe, perfect for a first-timer!

 To taste and “test” the Jerusalem Artichoke (also called sunchoke and many other names like “fartichoke…), I reckon the best thing is to start with a little pureed soup.
 As for the taste, you might love it, but you might not.
-As for the nutritional benefit, you’ll surely love it as they are more than healthy for the guts, but for the digestive “wind” effect, that could be another story.
-If you read my story about the tubers I planted in the backyard a few years ago, you will understand why I’m suggesting to start slowly.
-Some people are totally fine with it, some are not.
-One thing is for sure, never try these root vegetables before meeting with workmates or going on a movie date… Sunchokes certainly make a lovely creamy texture in pureed soup.
-They are toothsome roasted or pan fried and you can add them on the side of a tasting soup, but again make sure to go slow the first time!
+As for the nutritional benefits, you’ll surely love them as they are more than healthy for the guts; for the digestive “wind” effect, that could be another story.
+If you read my story about the tubers I planted in the backyard a few years ago, you will understand why I’m suggesting starting slowly.
+Some people are totally fine with it; some are not.
+One thing is for sure, never try these root vegetables before meeting with workmates or going on a movie date… Sunchokes certainly make a lovely creamy texture in the pureed soup.
+They are toothsome roasted or pan-fried, and you can add them on the side of a tasting soup, but again, make sure to go slow the first time!
 If you love them and intend to grow your own, that is a great economical choice, but make sure to plant them in a spot where you won’t mind them growing back each year.
 If they’re happy, and you’re happy, it will be a forever love story!

 Digging and cooking sunchokes • Photography © Bottle and Brush Studio 2020